harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/servicenow-change-source.md

 2. In the **When to run** tab, set the conditions for the business rule.
 Ensure it includes the following conditions:

-   - **When**: Specify when the rule should execute: when this business rule should execute: "display", "before", "async", or "after" the database operation is complete.
+   - **When**: Specify when the rule should execute: "display", "before", "async", or "after" the database operation is complete.

    - **On which Operations**: Determine on which database operations the rule should execute.